World powers await Iran's reaction to nuclear offer

 Experts say Iran would likely seek to keep diplomacy on track ahead of the election, in part to avert new sanctions, but without coming close to any deal.

-There is broad unity within the Iranian political establishment on pursuing the nuclear programme.
+There is broad unity within the Iranian political establishment on pursuing the nuclear program.
 Policy on the issue is directed by Ayatollah Ali Khamenei, Iran's supreme leader, rather than by the president.

 At the core of the powers' concerns is Iran's enrichment of uranium to 20 percent fissile purity, a level that closes an important technological gap en route to making weapons-grade material.